aneoconsulting/ArmoniK/infrastructure/docs/deploy/onpremise.md

    Kubernetes.
 This is useful for development and testing environment only!
 2. on an onpremise cluster composed of a master node and several worker nodes of Kubernetes.

-> **_NOTE:_** A developer or tester can deploy a small cluster in AWS using these [Terraform source codes](../../utils/create-cluster).
-This is useful for the development and testing only!

 # Infrastructure requirements

 Before installing ArmoniK scheduler, you must install Kubernetes and the different storage requirements.